Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA: Introduction

 A natural key question is how well LISA will distinguish cosmological SGWBs from the instrumental noise and astrophysical SGWBs (often mentioned as foreground in this context) when realistic complications in the noise and astrophysical foreground modeling are present.
-Typically, it is customary to assume stationarity, Gaussianity, and the perfect knowledge of the spectral shape of these components in simulating LISA data.~\footnote{It is also common to work with purely stochastic components, assuming that all the transients are successfully removed from the data by the global fit.
+Typically, it is customary to assume stationarity, Gaussianity~\footnote{ In principle, the real signal might violate all these assumptions.
+For the impact of non-stationarity and non-Gaussianity see, \emph{e.g.,} Refs.~\cite{Adams:2013qma,Digman:2022jmp,Mentasti:2023uyi,Hindmarsh:2024ttn,Buscicchio:2024wwm,Karnesis:2024pxh,Pozzoli:2024wfe}. }, and the perfect knowledge of the spectral shape of these components in simulating LISA data.~\footnote{It is also common to work with purely stochastic components, assuming that all the transients are successfully removed from the data by the global fit.
 See Ref.~\cite{Alvey:2023npw} for the application of simulation-based inference to the SGWB search performed by LISA in the presence of transient signals.} Many analyses assume static and equal arm lengths, as well as uniform noise amplitudes at each link connecting the spacecraft, allowing the noise spectrum to be characterized by only two parameters~\cite{Karnesis:2019mph,Caprini:2019pxz,Pieroni:2020rob,Flauger:2020qyi,Boileau:2020rpg, Dimitriou:2023knw,Caprini:2024hue,Blanco-Pillado:2024aca,Braglia:2024kpo}.
 Although these assumptions reduce the complexity of the problem, they are not expected to hold in practice.
 Therefore, it is crucial to account for realistic complications in the noise and foreground modeling to quantify their impact on reconstructing the possible cosmological signals.
 The issue has recently been a topic of active discussion in the literature.
 For noise modeling, the effect of unequal arm length and noise amplitudes on the reconstruction was recently investigated in Ref.~\cite{Hartwig:2023pft} (see also Refs.~\cite{Adams:2010vc,Adams:2013qma,Wang:2022sti} for earlier studies on the effect of unequal noise levels in the different links) and that of time-varying noise amplitudes in Ref.~\cite{Alvey:2024uoc}.
 Refs.~\cite{Baghi:2023qnq, Muratore:2023gxh} explored template-based signal reconstruction while maintaining a template-free approach for the instrumental noise.
 Instead, a weakly parametric approach using flexible noise and astrophysical SGWB templates was proposed in Ref.~\cite{Pozzoli:2023lgz}.